-New regulations for the CE marking of construction products in accordance with Regulation of the European Parliament and of the Council (EU) no. 305/2011 of 9 March 2011, introduce a number of changes both in terms of the rules and procedures of the CE marking of construction products and the obligations of economic operators.
-TELE-FONIKA Kable S.A., as a producer of cables and wires used inter alia in the construction industry, focuses its activities in the field of cables and wires fire safety in accordance with CPR Directive.
+New regulations for the CE marking of construction products in accordance with Regulation of the European Parliament and of the Council (EU) no. 305/2011 of 9 March 2011, introduced a number of changes both in terms of the rules and procedures of the CE marking of construction products and the obligations of economic operators.
+TELE-FONIKA Kable S.A., as a producer of cables and conduits used, for example, in the construction industry, focuses its activities in the field of cable and conduit fire safety in accordance with CPR Directive.

 • Carrying capacity and stability

 • Fire safety

 • Occupational health and safety and the environment safety

 • Operational safety,

 The general requirements in terms of the declaration of performance and methods of verification of the fire resistance of cables and conduits are included in EN 50575:2014.
 The detailed requirements can be found in the related standards, i.e.:

 1. EN 13501-6: Classification of cables and conduits in reaction to fire.
 The standard specifies the scope and methodology of tests necessary for the evaluation of usable properties of cables allowing to classify cables to the appropriate class